Can You Keep Catfish As A Pet? (Interesting Facts!)

 Catfish often forage throughout the day, so anticipate consuming a portion of whatever you give them.
 Even with catfish repairs, you must continue with your regular upkeep program.

-However, certain catfish species are nocturnal feeders, so you may need to provide food to the aquarium when the lights go off at night.
+However, certain catfish species are nocturnal feeders, so you may need to feed the aquarium when the lights go off at night.